-Trip Leader: The individual(s) who are responsible for the

-health and safety of the group while an out-trip is
+Trip Leader: The individual(s) who are responsible for the health and safety of the group while an out-trip is in progress.

-in progress.

-Travel Program: Any program that involves nights being spent

-away from the camp's facility (excluding dedicated campouts within .5 kilometers of the main camp residence facility).
+Travel Program: Any program that involves nights being spent away from the camp's facility (excluding dedicated campouts within .5 kilometers of the main camp residence facility).

 Mandatory Standards: These standards are in bold print.
-A camp must have 100% compliance for Accreditation.
+A camp must have reach at least 80% compliance for Accreditation.